elfmz/far2l/README.md

  * If above commands finished without errors - you may also install far2l, `sudo cmake --install .`

- * Also its possible to create far2l_2.X.X_ARCH.deb or ...tar.gz packages in `_build` directory by running `cmake --build . --target package` command.
+ * Also it's possible to create far2l_2.X.X_ARCH.deb or ...tar.gz packages in `_build` directory by running `cmake --build . --target package` command.

 ##### Additional build configuration options: